yiisoft-contrib/ircbot/README.md

 When searching for a member, unless a type name is included in teh keyword, the bot will find only types that define the member, not those that inherit it.
 There would be too many matches otherwise.

+### License

+Copyright 2015 Tom Worster fsb@thefsb.org

+yii2docbot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+yii2docbot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with yii2docbot.
+If not, see <http://www.gnu.org/licenses/>.